What is Social Advertising? Everything You Need to Know

 In the U.S., ad spending on social advertising is projected to reach $80.67 billion, with an annual growth rate of 10.1 percent over the next five years.
 Why are so many companies spending on social advertising?
 Because it’s worth the investment.
 In 2021, 50 percent of Gen Z and 58 percent of millennials in the U.S. stated that social media advertising had influenced previous purchase decisions.

-Multi-location businesses use social advertising campaigns to build brand awareness, generate new leads, improve conversion rates, and gain in-depth analytics and a better understanding of their target audience.
+Multi-location businesses use social advertising campaigns to build brand awareness, generate new leads, improve conversion rates, and gain in-depth social media insights and analytics and a better understanding of their target audience.